 These phinisi boats, which are built entirely from timber on the beaches of southern Sulawesi, once travelled as far as northern Australia in the 1700’s.
 Driven by the lucrative beche-de-mer trade, Makassan trepanger fishermen’s interactions with Indigenous Australians is documented in rock art paintings across Australia’s north coast.

-On the harbour’s edge overlooking, Dutch-built Fort Rotterdam sits atop an existing fort of the Gowa Kingdom, one of the great kingdoms of South Sulawesi dating as far back as the 1300’s.
-Fort Rotterdam was built by Makassan rulers in response to a war with the Dutch East Indies Company
+On the harbour’s edge, Dutch-built Fort Rotterdam sits atop an existing fort of the Gowa Kingdom, one of the great kingdoms of South Sulawesi dating as far back as the 1300’s.
+Fort Rotterdam was built by Makassan rulers in response to a war with the Dutch East Indies company.

 Today the fort houses relics from south Sulawesi’s sometimes turbulent history through kingdoms, wars and treaties which oftentimes dictated the extent of protection proffered for the portside city of Makassar.